 9) Weight loss help

 Many gynecologists offer weight loss programs to help you tackle obesity and maintain a healthy weight.
-Maintaining a healthy weight through regular physical activity and good nutrition can improve all aspects of your health, reducing your risk for heart disease, cancer, diabetes and more.
+Maintaining a healthy weight through regular physical activity and good nutrition can improve all aspects of your health.
+Weight loss can also reduce your risk for heart disease, cancer, diabetes, and more.

-Ask your OB/GYN about these services at your next appointment to ensure you are getting the preventive care you need.
-Find your partner for better health at Women’s Care Florida.
+Ask your OB/GYN about these services at your next appointment.
+Ensure you get the preventive care you need, and find your partner for better health at Women’s Care Florida.